deepmalviy/Song-Recommender/README.md

 1. User Data Extraction
 This Python script uses the Spotify Web API to extract user playlist data, including track details, artist information, and audio features.

-Features:
+-- Features:

--Retrieves playlists of the authenticated user.
+- Retrieves playlists of the authenticated user.
 - Extracts detailed track information, such as:
 - Track name, artist, album, and popularity.
 - Artist details, including genres and popularity.